 AM lets you limit the number of active sessions for a user by setting session quotas.
 Use this feature, for example, to prevent a user from logging in from more than two devices at once, mitigating scenarios where user passwords may have been compromised.

-AM's support for session quotas requires CTS-based sessions.
+AM’s support for session quotas requires server-side sessions.

 The session quota applies to all sessions opened for the same user (as represented by the user’s universal identifier).
 To configure session quotas and exhaustion in AM, perform the following steps:

-In the AM console, go to Configure > Global Services > Sessions > Session Quotas.
+In the AM admin UI, go to Configure > Global Services > Sessions > Session Quotas.

-From the Enable Quota Constraints drop-down menu, select
+From the Enable Quota Constraints drop-down menu, choose

 On the Set Resulting behavior if session quota exhausted property, set one of the following values: